doaamelhem96/pythonic-garage-band/README.md

 # Author: Dua'a Melhem
 ## Description:
-about using inhertancs in python
+about using inhertianc in python
 ## Installation:
 pytest